souperdoupe/crunkbong/configs/power/README.md

 # WIP
 -Minimal way to suspend after a period of time.
-Still working on this one.
 However, in a real crunkbong environment, you probably don't want to be in a live session long enough to care about this.